eveasian88/advanced-JS-word-constructor-game/README.md

 # advanced-JS-word-constructor-game

-This is a Node.js CLI word guessing game built using JavaScript object constructor/classes.
+This is a Node.js Command Line Interface (CLI) Word Guessing Game built using JavaScript object constructor and classes.

 ## The game starts with a random word selected from the word bank.